KevinMcDonnell6/chordomics/README.md

 Once the app is running, follow the steps to preprocess, load, and view your data!

+## Visualising the data
+The Plot tab is where the user is able to view the data they have loaded into the App.
+Clicking Load Example Data shows already processed data for the user to experiment with.
+The datasets can be viewed together (default) or individually by selecting the name of the dataset on the left panel.
+Selecting a taxonomic rank from the panel changes the rank shown on the plot.
+Selecting a taxonomic group on the chord diagram selects only that taxon.
+Changing the rank now allows the user to view the subtaxa of their selection.
+Similarly the functions can have a hierarchical structure.
+The example data is labelled with functional categories ("group.function") and their COG ("predicted.function").
+This can be applied to other annoatations such as KEGG, applied by the user.

 # What it is doing
 ## with metaproteomics data
 Given a metaproteomics csv file, Chordomics gets functional data from UniProt, which is then saved to a `chordomics` folder in your home directory.
 This makes it easier to re-run analyses.
 Next, a parsimony approach is used to filter our what data is being dispayed for a given peptide.
 Certain check are performed to make sure all the required fields have data, and the cleaned data with the COG annotations is returned to be downloaded.